buttermilk

 • Unsweetened coconut milk and acid.
 Add one tablespoon (15 mL) of vinegar or lemon juice to a measuring cup.
 Add unsweetened coconut milk to the 1-cup line (240 mL) and stir.
 Coconut milk’s consistency is just like buttermilk’s.

 • Unsweetened almond milk and acid.
-Pour one tablespoon (15 mL) of lemon juice or vinegar right into a measuring cup.
+Pour one tablespoon (15 mL) of lemon juice or vinegar into a measuring cup.
 Add unsweetened almond milk to the 1-cup line (240 mL).

 • Unsweetened cashew milk and acid.
 Add one tablespoon (15 mL) of vinegar or lemon juice to a liquid measuring cup.
 Add unsweetened cashew milk to the 1-cup line (240 mL) and stir.